elugens/hello-javascript/docs/browser-related-questions/browser-document/dom-tree.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, it is an interesting “special case” with tables.
-By DOM specification they must have &#8249;tbody&#8250; tag, but HTML text may omit it.
-Then the browser creates &#8249;tbody&#8250; in the DOM automatically.
+  <div><strong>Interview Response:</strong> Yes, that is an intriguing "unique case" when we use tables.
+They must have the &#8249;tbody&#8250; element according to DOM specifications, however HTML content may omit it.
+The browser will then immediately generate &#8249;tbody&#8250; in the DOM.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />